subhylahiri/numpy_linalg_extras/README.md

 # Numpy linear algebra enhancements

+This package contains classes and functions that make the syntax for linear algebra in `numpy` cleaner, particularly with respect to broadcasting and matrix division.

 [Instructions for building the C modules below](#building-the-cpython-modules)

 <!-- MDTOC maxdepth:6 firsth1:1 numbering:0 flatten:0 bullets:1 updateOnSave:1 -->